Boondocking has become more and more popular as of late.

 Having To Manage Your Resources

-When you are boondocking or dry camping, you aren't connected to power, water, sewer, or cable.
+When you are boondocking or dry camping (what does dry camping mean?), you aren't connected to power, water, sewer, or cable.

 Meaning you will have to pay much closer attention to your resources.